patternfly/patternfly-3/README.md

 ## Tests

 The `tests/` directory contains HTML pages with component and pattern examples in order to facilitate development.
 Please consult the official documentation (see below) for full details on how to use PatternFly.

+The HTML pages in `tests/` are generated using Jekyll.
+Do *not* edit these files directly.
+See `tests-src/` to change these files.

 ## Release